Plymouth: Geography

-Plymouth lies between the River Plym to the east and the River Tamar to the west; both rivers flow into the natural harbour of Plymouth Sound.
-Since 1967, the unitary authority of Plymouth has included the, once independent, towns of Plympton and Plymstock which lie along the east of the River Plym.
-The River Tamar forms the county boundary between Devon and Cornwall and its estuary forms the Hamoaze on which is sited Devonport Dockyard.
+Plymouth lies between the Plym to the east and the Tamar to the west; both rivers flow into the natural harbour of Plymouth Sound.
+Since 1967, the unitary authority of Plymouth has included the, once independent, towns of Plympton and Plymstock which lie along the east of the Plym.
+The Tamar forms the county boundary between Devon and Cornwall; its estuary forms the Hamoaze on which is sited Devonport Dockyard.